kotikkonstantin/ru-autopunctuation/README.md

 + direct decoding (to get human-readable transcript)
 + use embeddings from Transformer-based encoder layers instead of use LM logits (to decrease dimension in front of FC)

+Please, don't hesitate to reach me if you have some questions or suggestions.

 # Web App
 ## How you can launch (up to you)
 1. `bash bin/build_run_container.sh <USED PORT> <CONTAINER NAME>`